DefinitionThe rate of death from cancer of the breast (ICD-10 C50) per 100,000 women.

 Other ObjectivesCSTE Chronic Disease Indicators

-How Do We Compare With the U.S.?On average, Utah has consistently had a lower age-adjusted breast cancer mortality rate than the U.S. However, in 2006 Utah experienced a higher breast cancer mortality rate than the U.S. (25.7 per 100,000 Utah females died from breast cancer compared with 23.6 U.S. females).
-This was not a statistically significant difference.
+How Do We Compare With the U.S.?On average, Utah has a lower age-adjusted breast cancer mortality rate than the U.S. However, in 2006 Utah experienced a higher breast cancer mortality rate than the U.S. (25.7 per 100,000 Utah females died from breast cancer compared with 23.6 U.S. females), though this was not a statistically significant difference.

-What Is Being Done?The Utah Cancer Control Program (UCCP) in the Utah Department of Health distributes free mammography vouchers to women who receive a clinical breast exam at a UCCP sponsored clinic and meet age and income guidelines.
+What Is Being Done?The Utah Cancer Control Program (UCCP) at the Utah Department of Health distributes free mammography vouchers to women 40 years or older who are uninsured/under-insured and meet moderate income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
-As of July 1, 2001, the UCCP is able to refer Utah women in need of treatment for breast and cervical cancers for full Medicaid benefits.
+The UCCP is able to refer Utah women in need of treatment for breast and cervical cancers for full Medicaid benefits.

 Health Program InformationIn 1976, the Utah Department of Health (UDOH) received a cervical cancer grant from the National Cancer Institute.
 In 1980, the UDOH began providing clinical breast exams and Pap tests on a sliding fee scale.
 In 1993, state funding was appropriated for mammography.
 That same year, the Utah Cancer Control Program (UCCP) first received a capacity building grant from the Centers for Disease Control and Prevention (CDC) to conduct breast and cervical cancer screening in Utah.
 A comprehensive grant was awarded to the program in 1994 to continue breast and cervical cancer screening.
 Since 1994, the UCCP and partners, including local health departments, mammography facilities, pathology laboratories, and private providers, have worked together to ensure the appropriate and timely provision of clinical services.

-The UCCP continues to receive funding from the CDC for breast and cervical cancer screening.
-Additionally, the UCCP receives funding to implement comprehensive cancer control strategies that were identified by the Utah Cancer Action Network (UCAN) statewide partnership.
+UCCP continues to receive funding from the CDC for breast and cervical cancer screening.
+Additionally, the Utah Comprehensive Cancer Control program (CCC) receives funding to implement cancer prevention and control strategies identified by the program and the Utah Cancer Action Network (UCAN) coalition.